lvgl/lvgl/docs/details/base-widget/scroll.rst

 Elastic scroll
 --------------

-Normally an object can't be scrolled past the extremities of its content.
-That is the top side of the content can't be below the top side of the object.
+Normally a Widget can't be scrolled past the extremities of its content.
+That is the top side of the content can't be below the top side of the Widget.

 However, with :cpp:enumerator:`LV_OBJ_FLAG_SCROLL_ELASTIC` a fancy effect is added when the user "over-scrolls" the content.
-The scrolling slows down, and the content can be scrolled inside the object.
-When the object is released the content scrolled in it will be animated back to the valid position.
+The scrolling slows down, and the content can be scrolled inside the Widget.
+When the Widget is released the content scrolled in it will be animated back to the valid position.

 Snapping
 --------

-The children of an object can be snapped according to specific rules when scrolling ends.
+The children of a Widget can be snapped according to specific rules when scrolling ends.
 Children can be made snappable individually with the :cpp:enumerator:`LV_OBJ_FLAG_SNAPPABLE` flag.

-An object can align snapped children in four ways:
+A Widget can align snapped children in four ways:

 - :cpp:enumerator:`LV_SCROLL_SNAP_NONE`: Snapping is disabled. (default)
-- :cpp:enumerator:`LV_SCROLL_SNAP_START`: Align the children to the left/top side of a scrolled object
+- :cpp:enumerator:`LV_SCROLL_SNAP_START`: Align the children to the left/top side of a scrolled Widget
-- :cpp:enumerator:`LV_SCROLL_SNAP_END`: Align the children to the right/bottom side of a scrolled object
+- :cpp:enumerator:`LV_SCROLL_SNAP_END`: Align the children to the right/bottom side of a scrolled Widget
-- :cpp:enumerator:`LV_SCROLL_SNAP_CENTER`: Align the children to the center of a scrolled object
+- :cpp:enumerator:`LV_SCROLL_SNAP_CENTER`: Align the children to the center of a scrolled Widget

-Snap alignment is set with ``lv_obj_set_scroll_snap_x/y(obj, LV_SCROLL_SNAP_...)``:
+Snap alignment is set with :cpp:expr:`lv_obj_set_scroll_snap_x(widget, LV_SCROLL_SNAP_...)` and :cpp:expr:`lv_obj_set_scroll_snap_y(widget, LV_SCROLL_SNAP_...)`.

 Under the hood the following happens:

-1. User scrolls an object and releases the screen
+1. User scrolls a Widget and releases the screen
 2. LVGL calculates where the scroll would end considering scroll momentum
 3. LVGL finds the nearest scroll point
 4. LVGL scrolls to the snap point with an animation